tail head cat sleep

 DESCRIPTION

 The fstyp utility is used to determine the filesystem type on a given device.
-It can recognize ISO-9660, exFAT, Ext2, FAT, NTFS, and UFS filesystems.
+It can recognize BeFS (BeOS), ISO-9660, exFAT, Ext2, FAT, NTFS, and UFS filesystems.
 When the -u flag is specified, fstyp also recognizes certain additional metadata formats that cannot be handled using mount(8), such as geli(8) providers, and ZFS pools.

 The filesystem name is printed to the standard output as, respectively: